dariopellegrini/kdone-website/dto.md

 ### Create
 Create DTO works opposite from read one: it is possible to specify the input model of create APIs, in order to control the JSON parameters of POST calls.

-Again let's take as example `Game` class define previously.
+Again let's take as an example `Game` class define previously.
-We would like to let POST specify only parameter `name`.
+We would like to let POST specify only the parameter `name`.

 To do this start creating a model
 ```kotlin